 As I have watched my daughter grow into an active, sometimes rather independent toddler, I am constantly reminded of the importance of helping our children develop godly character at an early age.
 Guiding our little ones in cultivating correct attitudes and actions is more important than helping them reach physical or intellectual excellence . <— Tweet this!

 “While bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come..” -1 Timothy 4:8

 It is only by the grace of God, through prayer and with proper and consistent Biblical teaching and examples that we can train our children in godliness.
 However, there are several avenues in which we can do this.

 Tips for Developing Godly Character

-- Memorize Scripture – I believe that memorizing Bible verses is extremely important, especially for little ones.
+2. Memorize Scripture – I believe that memorizing Bible verses is extremely important, especially for little ones.
 This is something I started working on with my daughter as soon as she was putting sentences together.
 Toddlers love to mimic and recite what they know, which makes it the perfect age to instill the habit of hiding God’s Word in their hearts.
-(I will be writing an entire post on this in the near future!)

 As parents, it is important for us to remember that the key to effectively teaching godliness to our children to consistently demonstrate it in our own words and actions. <— Tweet this!